Canada101/sd/README.md

-# Project Group 5 Video Game Read-Me
+# Project Group 5: Choose Your Adventure Game

+## Project Overview
+The goal of this project is to develop a version of a Choose Your Own Adventure game.
+The storyline takes you through various scenarios, such as: interacting with strangers, fighting monsters, and ending with the ultimate goal of confronting the king of the village.

+The game provides the player with multiple options to choose from, providing the ability of negatively or positively impacting the gameplay and leading to various outcomes.

+## Compiling and Running the Program
+### How to Compile:
+In order to compile the game, ensure you have `clang` or `g++` installed on your system.

+To compile the program, run the following command:
+`* make`

-# How to Compile
+### How to Run:
-This game can be compiled with the following compilers:
-* clang
-* g++
+After compiling the program, use the following command to execute the game:
+`* ./main`

-# Compatable OSes
+## Compatable OSes
-This game is compatible with both Windows and MacOS
+As of currently, this game has only been run and tested on MacOS systems.

-# System Requirements
+## System Requirements
-This game is able to be run on any system capable of running C++
+This game is able to be run on any system capable of running C++.

-# Library Requirements
+## Library Requirements
-This game currently uses the Standard C++ Library
+This game uses the standard C++ library, along with:
+* The Simple and Fast Multimedia Library (SFML)
+* In order to run this game, you must ensure you have SFML downloaded on your system.
+To install SFML, use this link: https://www.sfml-dev.org/download.php

-# Logical View
+## Logical View

 ```mermaid
   classDiagram